-Reductions in federal subsidy payable to the Commission for its outstanding Build America Bonds due to sequestration A series of automatic federal deficit reduction spending cuts known as "sequestration" became effective on March 1, 2013 as a result of the failure by Congress to adopt alternative deficit reduction legislation; recent legislation has extended sequestration through the 2024 federal fiscal year.
+Reductions in federal subsidy payable to the Commission for its outstanding Build America Bonds due to sequestration A series of automatic federal deficit reduction spending cuts known as "sequestration" became effective on March 1, 2013 as a result of the failure by Congress to adopt alternative deficit reduction legislation.
 Sequestration will affect the federal subsidy payable to the Commission with respect to its outstanding Build America Bonds.
 The Commission currently has \$1,104,675,000 in principal amount of Build America Bonds outstanding, and is entitled to receive approximately \$22,387,000 in federal subsidy annually with respect to such Build America Bonds.
 Based on guidance issued by the Internal Revenue Service (the "IRS") in March 2013, the amount of such federal subsidy payable to the Commission was reduced by 8.7% or approximately \$1,947,699 for payments through September 30, 2013.
-Pursuant to the Bipartisan Budget Act of 2013 (Public Law 113-67), such federal subsidy will be reduced by 7.2% or approximately \$1,611,864 for payments through September 30, 2014.
-Based on guidance issued by the IRS in October 2014, such federal subsidy will be reduced by 7.3% or \$1,634,251 for payments from October 1, 2014 through September 30, 2015.
-Reductions in future federal fiscal years are currently unknown.
+Pursuant to the Bipartisan Budget Act of 2013 (Public Law 113-67), such federal subsidy was reduced by 7.2% or approximately \$1,611,864 for payments through September 30, 2014.
+Based on guidance issued by the IRS in October 2014, the federal subsidy will be reduced by 7.3% or approximately \$1,634,242 for payments through September 30, 2015.
+Reductions in future federal years are currently unknown.
 Adverse changes in the amount of the federal subsidy the Commission receives on its Build America Bonds will require the Commission to use other funds to offset the loss of this subsidy.